Brimstone Sulfur Symposium Details – Vail

 Conference registration begins Wednesday, June 14th at 07:30 PDT.

-The symposium takes the form of organized presentations and panel discussions by industry experts, operating companies, and suppliers of products and services.
-In addition to the presentations and panels, each daily session will include one or more open-floor question and answer periods.
-These standalone Q&A sessions have proven to be a very important part of the symposium.
+The symposium takes the form of organized presentations and panel discussions by industry experts from operating companies, academia, and suppliers of products and services.
+In addition to the presentations and panels, each daily session will include one or more open-floor question-and-answer periods.
+These standalone Q&A sessions have proven to be an essential part of the symposium.

 In addition to the papers mentioned above, annual presentations covering important subjects such as safety and regulatory issues along with plant startups and shutdowns are given each year.
 Alberta Sulphur Research Limited, the premier research organization for sulfur processing, presents one or more technical papers each year at the Brimstone Sulfur Symposium.
-Similarly, the highly respected Amine Best Practices Group provides a technical paper and a dedicated Q&A session.
+Similarly, the highly respected Amine Best Practices Group provides a technical paper and their own dedicated Q&A session.
 For a listing of recent presentations, see below.
-We limit the maximum number of attendees to around 90 registrants.
-We find that keeping the symposium to a modest size is key to encouraging participation.
+We limit the maximum number of attendees to around 90 registrants because we find that keeping the symposium to a modest size is key to encouraging participation.

 |Monday||Evening Registration:||7:00pm – 8:30pm (optional)|